bsharathramesh/HW2_SoftwareEngineering/README.md

 For each of the different programming languages follow the steps to install them in your machines:

+### Post-installation

+1.)
+The developer has to debug the program

+2.)
+Update the path to the "log.txt" file in the **execute.py** file

+3.)
+The program can be executed using the **execute.py** file which automatically creates a log file of the output and can be pushed to developer specific branches of the testing repo using the command `python3 execute.py`

+4.)
+There are three test cases introduced of which all have to be passed in order for the program to successfully compile

+5.)
+The base test case has to be passed in order further move on to Test Case 2 and Test Case 3

+6.)
+The program may or may not contain syntax errors

+7.)
+Every time the program is executed, time will be logged on the log.txt file

+8.)
+The log.txt file is automatically updated on the github in the developer's branch each time the program is compiled

 ### Ruby

 1.)
 Ruby execution Environment has to be setup by executing `sudo apt install ruby-full`.
 To install ruby on Mac use the command - brew install ruby